Decathlon/sports-docs/01_api_reference.md

 ### Query Parameters

-Search query errors will be responded to with specific error information, and an `HTTP 404` status code.
+Search query errors will be rescued with specific error messages, and an `HTTP 404` status code.

-## Sport Recommendations
+## Sport recommendations by popularity

 ```shell
 curl